Vavassor/AdString/README.md

 # AdString

-Growable string library for C11
+This is a growable string library for C11.